Men Buy from Mars, Women Buy from Venus

 Narrator: Women: you're leaking, ageing, hairy, overweight, and everything hurts.
 And your childrens' clothes are filthy.
 For God's sake, sort yourself out.
 Men: Shave and get drunk.
 'Cause you're already brilliant.

-The real parody is the Canyonero commercial, which is everything on the "targeted to men" list, including a deep-voiced Johnny Cash sound-alike belting out the jingle.
+- The real parody is the Canyonero commercial, which is everything on the "targeted to men" list, including Hank Williams, Jr. belting out the jingle.

 Twelve yards long and two lanes wide, It's sixty-five tons of American pride, Canyonero!

 - Family Guy did a parody of the diamond "silhouette" commercials which was pretty typical up until the male silhouette produced the ring and the female silhouette started to get on her knees in front of him.
 The tagline was "She'll pretty much have to."
 Which is pretty much the message de Beers wished they could get away with in the originals.

 - Old Spice:

 - This "Man Your Man Could Smell Like" ad campaign takes the classic hyper-manliness of men's-products-advertised-to-women, and turns it Up to Eleven, to hilarious effect.